somrajroy/AWS3TierArchitecturewithTFModules/README.md

 ##### Conclusion

-Setting up a Three-tier architecture in AWS using Terraform was an insightful experience.
+Setting up a Three-tier architecture in AWS using Terraform & LAMP stack was an insightful & rewarding experience.
+The combination of these technologies allowed us to achieve scalability, security, and reliability for our web application.
 It allowed us to gain a deeper understanding of AWS services and infrastructure as code practices.
 I hope this blog post inspires others to explore this architecture and its benefits.

 #### Appendix/References